Convergence Movement: Roman Catholicism

 According to Roman Catholic teaching, such ordinations—even if performed by excommunicated, deposed, and laicized bishops—are "valid but illicit."
-The Code of Canon Law within the Roman Catholic Church states Latin and Eastern Catholic bishops are able to ordain in holy orders, yet ordinations without authorization are deemed illicit and result in automatic excommunication (and for some, laicization, i.e., Emmanuel Milingo).
+The Code of Canon Law within the Roman Catholic Church states Latin and Eastern Catholic bishops are able to ordain in holy orders, yet ordinations without authorization are deemed illicit and result in automatic excommunication (and for some, laicization, e.g., Emmanuel Milingo).

 There is also an understanding through Roman Catholic teaching on sacramental character; dogma teaches those performing unauthorized ceremonies cannot have their holy orders or episcopal genealogy (apostolic succession) nullified, vacated or revoked though their use of the sacraments go unrecognized among those in communion with the Pope of Rome, as they have only been relieved of episcopal duties within the Latin Catholic Church and its Eastern Catholic Churches specifically.
 The Catechism of the Catholic Church (1992), §1121 expresses:

 The three sacraments of Baptism, Confirmation, and Holy Orders confer, in addition to grace, a sacramental character or seal by which the Christian shares in Christ's priesthood and is made a member of the Church according to different states and functions.
 This configuration to Christ and to the Church, brought about by the Spirit, is indelible; it remains for ever in the Christian as a positive disposition for grace, a promise and guarantee of divine protection, and as a vocation to divine worship and to the service of the Church.
 Therefore these sacraments can never be repeated.